kstenerud/concise-encoding/cbe-specification.md

 An array is a contiguous sequence of identically sized elements, stored in length delimited chunks.
 The array type determines how the data is to be interpreted, and the size of each element.

+#### Array Elements

+Arrays are composed of a series of adjacent elements of a fixed size.
+All array length fields represent the number of **elements**, not bytes.

+The number of octets following a length field **MUST** match the length * element size  (e.g. 1 octet * length for 8-bit elements, 2 octets * length for 16-bit elements, 8 octets * length for 64-bit elements, etc).

+### Short Form

+Short form arrays have their length encoded in the lower 4 bits of the type field itself in order to save space when encoding arrays with lengths from 0 to 15.
+These convenience forms are supported in addition to the chunked form.

+**Examples**:

+ * `[83 61 62 63]` = the string "abc"
+ * `[94 12 01 00 02 00]` = unsigned 16-bit array with elements [1, 2]

-### Chunking
+### Chunked Form

-Array data is "chunked", meaning that it is represented as a series of chunks of data, each with its own length field representing the number of elements (not necessarily bytes) in the chunk:
+In chunked form, array data is "chunked", meaning that it is represented as a series of chunks of data, each with its own length field representing the number of elements in the chunk:

     [chunk-length-a] [chunk-elements-a] [chunk-length-b] [chunk-elements-b] ...

 There is no limit to the number of chunks in an array, nor do the chunks have to be the same length.
-The most common case would be to represent the array as a single chunk, but there might be cases where you need multiple chunks, such as when the array length is not known from the start (for example if it's being built progressively).
+The most common use case would be to represent the entire array as a single chunk, but there might be cases where you need multiple chunks, such as when the array length is not known from the start (for example if it's being built progressively).

 #### Chunk Header